Lukosi Elephant Encounter

 By September the vast tract of land lying along the eastern upper reaches of Zimbabwe’s Hwange National Park can be energy sapping.
 A truly hot and parched landmass to hunt.
 Apart from the tracts of dry mopane woodland stretching into the hazy distance, there’re also rock and shale strewn ridge lines.
 And hills covered in thick grabby thorny scrub.
 Interspersed by thickets of tall yellow grass.
 Sometimes called thatching grass in layman’s terms.
 Along the uneven ridgeline slopes, and inside the thorn thickets, visibility is measured in feet rather than yards.

 As the season progresses through September, and on towards the furnace hot month of October, the heat and humidity feel almost palpable.
 Ultimately, this relentless build up will unleash in violent electric thunder storms.
 The day darkening markedly before the welcome, short duration heavy downpour.
 This drenching invariably leaves a pleasant scent in the air, a scent uniquely African.
 One of damp dust and rain sodden grass.
 Previously parched.
 During late August and into September rain seldom comes to the western part of Zimbabwe.
 Although the heat build-up certainly does.
 And relentlessly so.
 If a person is negligent this unforgiving heat will dehydrate them and punish them badly.
 Heatstroke is to Africa what hypothermia is to the cold climes.
-And if treated with disdain it’ll kill you.
+And if treated with disdain it will kill you, as nearly happened to me while still a soldier.

 I once found myself hunting during an extremely hot, late Zimbabwe August.
 My client’s name was Olaf.
 He was a Norwegian WW2 veteran who spoke no English.
 His son, our official safari interpreter said his father’s generation had no need to speak English, although he never told me why.
 The Norwegian father and son felt the heat.
 For them, exiting the Victoria Falls Airport into outside Africa must have been like walking into a furnace.